 History: Started working life around 1925 and known for being the venue for the premiere of Jamai Shashthi the first short Bengali “talkie” (sound) film, in April 1931.

 Many Madan Theatres films were released here.
 The only film produced by Provincial Film Producers was also released here as was a Madan adaptation of Tagore’s Bisarjan, and one of the few surviving feature length silent era films.
-In 1936, it was bought by P. Ganguly of Kali Films.
+It was renamed Uttara in 1935 and in 1936, it was bought by P. Ganguly of Kali Films.

 Corinthian Theatre